Gateway Casinos

 Gateway Casinos and Entertainment is a Canadian gaming and entertainment operator.
-It operates 23 casinos in British Columbia, Alberta, and Ontario.
+It operates 31 casinos in British Columbia, Alberta, and Ontario.
 The corporate offices of Gateway Casinos and Entertainment are located in Burnaby, British Columbia.
 It is owned by The Catalyst Capital Group Inc., a private equity investment firm founded in 2002.

 History

-Gateway Casinos & Entertainment Limited is one of the largest casino and entertainment companies in Western Canada and has grown from 2 facilities with 150 employees to 12 facilities with over 3,000 employees.
+Gateway Casinos & Entertainment Limited is one of the largest casino and entertainment companies in Canada and has grown from 2 facilities with 150 employees to 31 facilities with over 7,000 employees.

-Properties include The Grand Villa Casino & Convention Centre Burnaby, Starlight Casino New Westminster, Cascades Resort Casino Langley, The Lake City Casinos (Vernon, Kamloops, Kelowna & Penticton) in the Okanagan, The Baccarat and Palace Casinos in Edmonton, the Chances Community Gaming Centres in Squamish, Mission, Kamloops and Newton Bingo in Surrey.

 Starting in 1992, Gateway Casinos has provided operational services for casinos in the Greater Vancouver Regional District of British Columbia.
 In April 1992, Gateway Casinos acquired two casino operations in the Vancouver area: a 5,000 square foot facility on the second floor of the Mandarin Centre in Vancouver’s Chinatown and a smaller 4,000 square foot operation on the top floor of the Royal Towers Hotel in New Westminster, BC.

 In March 1994, Gateway Casinos purchased a third casino, located in Maple Ridge, British Columbia with the intention of relocation in the future, which ultimately became Gateway’s Burnaby Casino.

 June 1994 saw the Gateway relocation of the Vancouver casino from the small premises on the second floor of the Mandarin Centre to newly renovated premises in the same building.
 At this time, Mandarin Centre was the largest casino in British Columbia.
 In January 1996, Gateway Casinos relocated its operation in New Westminster from the top floor to expanded premises within the hotel.

 Gateway Casinos ceased operating the casino in Maple Ridge in November 1996.
 The new operation was opened on the second floor of the parkade across from the now Grand Villa Casino in Burnaby, British Columbia.